 38. As an alternative to the away from parental home maintenance allowance for a parentally-supported student and the maintenance allowance for a self-supporting student, the college may use bursary funds to contribute to the costs of college-approved accommodation.
-Only students who meet the criteria in paragraph 37 above, staying in college accommodation or college approved lodgings, may receive this support.
-In this situation, the student would be eligible to have a contribution towards their rent paid from bursary funds and to receive a personal allowance of £30.59 per week.
+Only students who meet the above criteria (paragraph 37), staying in college accommodation or college approved lodgings, may receive this support.
+In this situation, the student would be eligible to have a contribution towards their rent paid from bursary funds and to receive a personal allowance of £31.14 per week.